LironL99/portfolio/Arduino-Projects/Sonar_Servo_Project/README.md

 ## Conclusion
 This project demonstrates the integration of an ultrasonic sensor, servo motor, potentiometer, LEDs, and a radar-like Processing display to create an interactive distance measurement system.
 Throughout the process, I improved my techniques in wiring, using a breadboard, integrating components, debugging, and interfacing with a microcontroller.
 The experience gained from tackling the challenges and implementing the components will serve as a solid foundation for future projects, particularly in the VLSI field.

-## References
-- Arduino documentation for the Servo library.
-- Datasheets for HC-SR04 ultrasonic sensor and SG90 servo motor.
-- Online tutorials on integrating sensors and motors with Arduino.
-- Processing documentation for creating visual displays.